Homemade Cinnamon Chips

 - Cool completely.

 - Take one small piece at a time of the cooked blob and smoosh it into a chip like shape.
-It's near impossible to give your pumpkin pie spice chips perfect chip shapes - remember, they are homemade.
+It's nearly impossible to give your homemade cinnamon chips perfect chip shapes - remember, they are homemade.
 It's OK.
 The fun part of making homemade chips is making them any size you like.
 Maybe you'd like three jumbo chips in your cookies, or perhaps you'd prefer ten mini chips.
 It's up to you.